Date last reviewed: April 2023

 - Legitimate interests

-We may use your contact details to provide you with information about the work we do, crime prevention advice and opportunities to support us, as well as the products and services offered by our sponsors, if we think it may be of interest to you.
+We may use your contact details to provide you with information about the work we do, crime prevention advice and opportunities to support us, including fundraising, as well as the products and services offered by our sponsors, if we think it may be of interest to you.
 We do this through our e-newsletter and other occasional communications which are sent through the Neighbourhood Alert system to people who have registered as Neighbourhood Watch members and other people who have agreed to receive information from Neighbourhood Watch.
+We may do this through our social media channels as well.

 We are committed to putting you in control of your data so you are asked when you register your details on our website to give your explicit consent to receive communications from us, which may include marketing material from our sponsors.
 If you do not want to continue to receive communications from us about the work we do and the products and services provided by our sponsors, you are free to change your preferences at any time.
 You can do this by logging into your account on our website or by using: firstname.lastname@example.org or by telephone: 0116 4026111, or post: Chief Executive, Neighbourhood Watch Network, Vox Studios, Room WG07, 1-45 Durham Street, London, SE11 5JH.